pH7Software/pH7-Social-Dating-CMS/docs/UPGRADING.md

 Automatic in-place upgrades are currently unavailable.
 Upgrade a staging copy manually, verify it, and only then repeat the reviewed procedure in production.

+## 18.6.2 patch release

+pH7Builder 18.6.2 is a code-only security-hardening patch over 18.6.1.
+It does not change the SQL schema, so an installation already running 18.6.0 or 18.6.1 needs no database migration.
+Deploy the 18.6.2 files without overwriting local configuration, uploaded data, custom modules, custom themes, or gateway credentials.
+Reinstall dependencies from the committed lock file when deploying from source, clear application caches, and verify every installed language before reopening the site.

+Sites older than 18.6.0 must still follow every applicable intermediate path below.
+In particular, an 18.5.1 database still requires the reviewed `18.5.1-18.6.0` migration before the 18.6.2 application is used.

 ## 18.6.1 patch release

 pH7Builder 18.6.1 is a code-only patch over 18.6.0.
 It does not change the SQL